Project Rules

 How Configurations Are Merged

-When both project and personal configurations exist, Firebender merges them using these rules:
+When both project and personal configurations exist, Firebender merges them using these rules:- Rules: All rules from both files are collected and applied

 - Ignore patterns: All patterns from both files are combined